 Consumer Debt Statistics – Editor’s Choice:

-- In total, US consumer debt – mortgage and non-mortgage included – is close to $13.7 trillion.
+- In total, US household debt – mortgage and non-mortgage included – is approximately $14.3 trillion.

-- Of all loan types, student loans have the highest percentage of delinquent debtors: 11.5%.
+- Student loans have the highest percentage of delinquent debtors.

-1. The total outstanding debt among American consumers is more than $4 trillion, not taking mortgages into account.
+1. The total outstanding debt among American consumers is $4.2 trillion as of Q1 2020, not taking mortgages into account.

 Outstanding debt refers to the total amount of money owed, taking both the amount borrowed and accrued interest into consideration.
-The situation is getting worse; from $3.313 trillion in 2014, consumer debt in 2018 amounted to $4.01 trillion.
+The situation is getting worse; from $3.4 trillion in Q1 2016, consumer debt at the end of 2019 amounted to more than $4 trillion.

-2. United States household debt – mortgage and non-mortgage included – rose $124 billion from the last quarter of 2018 to the first quarter of 2019.
-It now amounts to approximately $13.7 trillion.
+2. United States household debt – mortgage and non-mortgage included – rose $155 billion by the first quarter of 2020.
+It now amounts to approximately $14.3 trillion.

-That’s a 0.9% rise.
-When you compare that to the 0.3% rise from Q3 to Q4 of 2018, you can’t help but notice a dramatic acceleration.
-What’s even scarier is that the first quarter of 2019 is the 19th consecutive quarter in which total US household debt has gone up.
-It’s now $993 billion higher than its previous peak in 2008.
+That’s a 1.1% rise.
+For example, when you compare that to the 0.3% rise from Q3 to Q4 of 2018, you can’t help but notice a dramatic acceleration.
+What’s even scarier is that the last quarter of 2019 is the 22nd consecutive quarter in which total US household debt has gone up.
+It’s now $2.3 trillion higher than its previous Great Recession peak in 2009.

-3. The total revolving US consumer debt is a little over $1 trillion.
+3. The total revolving US consumer debt stood a little over $1 trillion in February 2020.

 Sound familiar?
 That’s because your credit card uses the revolving debt model.
 Credit card debt statistics and studies show that, unfortunately, many Americans still don’t understand the risks of using a credit card and not paying their bills on time.

-4. The total non-revolving consumer debt of US citizens is now more than $3 trillion.
+4. The total non-revolving consumer debt of US citizens is now $3.12 trillion.